arkalim/obsidian-vault/100 Notes/101 AWS Solutions Architect Associate/Elastic Compute Cloud (EC2).md

 ## Security Groups
 - **Only contain Allow rules**
-- External firewall for EC2 instances (if a request is blocked by SG, instance won't even know)
+- External firewall for EC2 instances (if a request is blocked by SG, instance will never know)
-- Security groups rules can reference by IP or by Security Group
+- Security groups rules can reference a resource by IP or Security Group
 - Default SG
 	- inbound traffic from the same SG is allowed
 	- all outbound traffic is allowed